olivierfriard/boris_docs/index.rst

 Load converters from BORIS web site ................................................

-Click **Load converters from BORIS repository** and select the converters.
+Click **Load converters from BORIS repository** and select the converters to be added to your project.

 .. image:: converter_selection_from_repository.png